Doly02/nxp-mcxn947-datalogger/README.md

 parity=none
 free_space=50
 ```
-- **Note:** The Order of Parameters is Not Fixed.
+- **Note:** The order of parameters is not fixed.

-If Some of The Parameters in The Configuration File are Missing or The Configuration File is Missing Completely,
+If some of the parameters in the configuration file are missing or the configuration file is missing completely,
-The Default Values Defined in The `defs.h` File are Used
+the default values defined in the `defs.h` file are used.

 | Parameter      | Default Value                 | Data Type                      |
 |----------------|-------------------------------|--------------------------------|